 2.4 Investigate performance of assessment with estimating model

-The final step quantifies the assessment impacts when using a corrected index in an estimating model that matches the structure and parameterization of the operating model (Table 1).
+Finally we quantify the assessment impacts when using a corrected index in an estimating model that matches the structure and parameterization of the operating model (Table 1).
 This indicates when the use of a properly corrected index could improve stock assessment estimates, while an uncorrected index would bias results.
 We use simulations of the common assessment software Stock Synthesis through the R package ss3sim, to examine whether and when fishery data corrected for economic endogeneity can be valuable.

 We assume quadrennial fishery-independent surveys with biomass index CVs of 0.2 and 500 length composition samples.
+Length composition samples are collected every ten years starting in year 26, and every four years starting year 60.
 The fishery indices are annual from the start of the fishery in year 88.
+While fishing occurs starting in year 62, our “observer coverage” does not start until year 88.
 For each replicate, the uncorrected, corrected and randomly sampled (survey-like) indices are passed to the estimation model and spawning stock biomass (SSB) are compared to the truth from the operating model.
+Steps 2.1-2.4 are repeated for 200 replicates of independent process errors and stochastic data simulation.

 Results